“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 This element gives you a brief about the relations between various knowledge objects.
 These relations are already well-understood and well-defined between the items.
 Most knowledge objects connect in some of the different ways, just like personalization.
 As per the survey of the journal of knowledge management, by including the more relationships in knowledge management tools, the better is the content.
 These connections ensure that the content and knowledge management tools are consistent and of more excellent value than the content with no links.

-You can judge the congruency of knowledge management tools based on all the facts, concepts, perspectives, values, judgments, and connections.
+You can judge the congruence of knowledge management tools based on all the facts, concepts, perspectives, values, judgments, and connections.
 The journal of knowledge management suggests that you should primarily ensure that the links are consistent and related to all the knowledge objects.
-The majority of the knowledge bases or the content in them do not meet these criteria.
+The majority of the knowledge bases or the articles in them do not meet these criteria.

 Perspective and Purpose: